Meet America’s first spymaster…George Washington and uncover how he used the power of espionage to outsmart and outmaneuver and win the Revolution .

 This exhibit explores the tensions between the secrecy necessary for spy agencies to operate and the openness necessary for effective democracy.
-The stories featured cover the trial and execution of Julius and Ethel Rosenberg as well as to 21st century leaker Edward Snowden.
+The stories featured cover the trial and execution of Julius and Ethel Rosenberg as well as the 21st century leaker Edward Snowden.

-From propaganda to sabotage, from economic interference to political meddling, the brave new world of cyber operations let intelligence agencies gather information or disrupt vital systems swiftly, safely, and remotely.
+From propaganda to sabotage, economic interference to political meddling, the brave new world of cyber operations let intelligence agencies gather information or disrupt vital systems swiftly, safely, and remotely.

 In 1941 and 2001, attacks on the US caught leaders off guard.
 Japan’s strike at Pearl Harbor and the September 11 terror attacks.
 This exhibit compares the two events and illustrate some of the many challenges intelligence analysts face in delivering clear warnings that leaders can act on—and show the consequences of getting it wrong.

 Few people live the life of a spy—leaving a gap in the public’s understanding of real intelligence work that has been filled by popular culture for almost a hundred years.
 Here, visitors can see a sample of spy toys and games from past to present and hear intelligence officers comment on the reality and fiction in spy movies.

 You may know their names—but you probably don’t know that they were also spies.
 This exhibit reveals the unexpected spy stories of people from the Civil War (such as Harriet Tubman), WWII (such as Moe Berg), the Cold War (such as Harpo Marx), and today.